asg017/sqlite-vec/bindings/elixir/README.md

 Special thanks to these projects that helped to make this package:

-- [OctoFetch](https://hexdocs.pm/octo_fetch/readme.html) which does all the work for downloading the GitHub releases, and served as a blueprint for this package (yes, including this Attribution section :) )
 - [sqlite-vec](https://github.com/asg017/sqlite-vec), of course, which provides all of the functionality
 - [pgvector](https://hexdocs.pm/pgvector/readme.html) provides something similar for postgres and quite some code could be reused